 If your question spans multiple disciplines and you would like more information on databases outside of this list, we suggest consulting the subject guides (also known as LibGuides) produced by McGill librarians.

 Other high-quality knowledge syntheses published in the area of your research question can also be used for guidance.
+Cross-reference the methods sections of published syntheses performed in the field of your synthesis topic, and consider consulting topic experts for further guidance.

 Preliminary/exploratory searches in databases you are considering including can also give you a sense of how useful the database will be.